It’s Christmas Eve and many of us are focused on presents rather than presence.

 – Take a few slow, deep breaths; inhaling through your nose and exhaling through your mouth.

-Turn your attention to each of your five senses individually.
+Turn your attention to each of your five senses individually to notice:

-– Notice any sounds you hear both inside and outside of the room you are sitting in.
+– Any sounds you hear both inside and outside of the room you are sitting in.

-– Notice what you see.
+– What you see.
 If your eyes are closed notice what that looks like in your mind too.

-– Notice what you feel.
+– How you feel.
 Your body on the chair, your feet in your shoes, your breath, the temperature of the air, etc.

-– Notice what you taste.
+– What you taste.
 Your saliva, the remnants of something you ate earlier.

 As you pay close attention to your 5 senses don’t try to analyse, evaluate or critique anything.
 Just notice.